MCP

 session_id | string | null | Optional session ID for tracing |

-Returns a JSON string with an answer field — a human-readable response synthesized from the structured data (capped at 1,000 characters).
+Returns a JSON string with an answer field — a human-readable response synthesized from the structured data.

 Internally, the server translates the question into SQL against the instance’s knowledge graph, executes it with automatic retry and empty-result verification, and formats the result into a plain-text answer.